 Credit cards have become increasingly popular in India.
-As of December 2023, there were over 97.9 million active credit cards.
+As of December 2024, there were over 10.1 Crore active credit cards.
 This is a large number, even compared to other countries.
 Innovations, better technology, easier ways to get a credit card, personalised offers, and improved mobile apps have all played a role in this growth.
+With positivity in growth, there comes some negative experiences too.
+Banks reported an increase in cases of credit card and internet frauds jumping from 6,699 cases worth Rs.
+277 crore to 29,082 cases worth Rs.
+1,457 crore.

 As more people use credit cards, it’s important to understand how to use them wisely.
 The following sections will discuss the advantages and disadvantages of credit cards in more detail.